-where $\rho^*_n$ is the entrainment corrected superfluid density introduced in \eqref{marzullo}.
-In this way the equations are formulated in terms of the chemically gauge invariant quantities $\Omega_p$, $\Omega_v$, $\rho^*_n$ and $\rho$. \\ \\ \emph{Axially symmetric dynamical equations -} To summarize, for a given stratification of the NS defined by $\rho_{n,p}\approx\rho_{n,p}(r)$ and $\epsilon_{n}\approx \epsilon_{n}(r)$, the axially symmetric dynamical equations are \eqref{eq:rigid} and \eqref{bhubhu}.
-Due to the form of the vorticity in \eqref{omegaxz}, the two equations can be conveniently written by selecting as primary variables $\Omega_p(t)$ and $\Omega_v(t,x,z)$.
-By introducing an average operation over the local moment of inertia defined as
+where $\rho^*_n$ is the superfluid density introduced in \eqref{marzullo}.
+In this way, the model is formulated in terms of the chemically gauge invariant quantities $\Omega_p$, $\Omega_v$, $\rho^*_n$ and $\rho$. \\ \\

+\emph{\textbf{Axially symmetric dynamical equations} -} To summarize, for a given static and spherical stratification defined by $\rho_{n,p}(r)$ and $\epsilon_{n}(r)$, the axially symmetric equations are \eqref{eq:rigid} and \eqref{bhubhu}.
+The two equations are more conveniently written by selecting $\Omega_p(t)$ and $\Omega_v(t,x,z)$ as primary variables, together with $\rho^*_n$ and $\rho$ for the densities.
+Introducing an average operation as

 the system defined by \eqref{eq:rigid2} and \eqref{bhubhu} is equivalent to